weaviate/weaviate-io/developers/weaviate/manage-data/multi-tenancy.md

 If multi-tenancy is enabled, you must provide the tenant name to Weaviate while creating, updating or deleting cross-references.

 You can establish a cross-reference from a multi-tenancy class object to:
-- A single-tenancy class object, or
+- A non-multi-tenancy class object, or
 - A multi-tenancy class object belonging to the same tenant.

 Code examples are shown below for creating a cross-reference between two objects.
 It links an object in the `MTPassage` class that belongs to `tenantA` to an object in the `Document` class: